 National Standards Project

 NEW!
-In the summer of 2014, the National Autism Center will release a review and analysis of treatments for ASD based on research conducted in the field from 2007 to 2012.
+In the Fall of 2014, the National Autism Center will release a review and analysis of treatments for ASD based on research conducted in the field from 2007 to 2012.
 This will provide an update to the current empirical treatment literature (as published in the National Standards Report in 2009) and will include studies evaluating treatments for adults (22+), which have never been systematically evaluated before now.

 During the past five years, the National Autism Center has been pleased to share the results of the National Standards Project to hundreds of thousands of individuals through the publication of the National Standards Report.
 Click here to see the results.